internalfx/rethinkdbfs-spec/README.md

 Drivers MUST take an `options` document with configurable parameters.
 Drivers for dynamic languages MUST ignore any unrecognized fields in the options for this method (this does not apply to drivers for static languages which define an Options class that by definition only contains valid fields).

 Note that in RethinkDBFS, `filename` is not a unique identifier.
 There may be many stored files with the same filename stored in a RethinkDBFS bucket under different ids.
-Multiple stored files with the same filename are called `revisions`, and the `uploadDate` is used to distinguish newer revisions from older ones.
+Multiple stored files with the same filename are called `revisions`, and the `createdAt` is used to distinguish newer revisions from older ones.

 #### Implementation details: